IFTA Filing Guide for Owner-Operators

 • One-click IFTA PDF export, ready to file

-• Done in under 5 minutes — saves $400+ per quarter
+• Done in under 5 minutes — can save the $300-500 you'd otherwise pay a filing service

-How OTR handles this
+How OverTheRoad.AI handles this

 IFTA auto-calculated, every quarter